Anarchist1984/GSMSTPurpleMartin/README.md

 ## Introduction

 Welcome to the Purple Martins Monitoring App repository!
-This application is designed to facilitate the logging of information related to Purple Martins by users, and streamline the process of monitoring and data collection for administrators.
+This application is designed to facilitate the logging of information related to Purple Martins by users and streamline the process of monitoring and data collection for administrators.
 The app aims to support conservation efforts by making it easier to track and manage data on Purple Martin populations.

 ## Features

 - **User Accounts:** Users can create accounts and log in to access the app's features.
-- **Data Logging:** Users can log various types of information including sightings, nest status, and other relevant data.
+- **Data Logging:** Users can log various types of information, including sightings, nest status, and other relevant data.
-- **Admin Dashboard:** Administrators have access to a dashboard where they can view, manage, and analyze the data submitted by users and create forms for the collection of such data
+- **Admin Dashboard:** Administrators have access to a dashboard where they can view, manage, and analyze the data submitted by users and create forms for data collection.
 - **Reports:** Generate reports to summarize data for specific periods or regions.

 ## Installation